Look for processing power, memory and

 The iMac is a great choice for the budget conscience documentary filmmaker.

-The latest model comes with a powerful 3.2GHz Intel Core i5 processor, 8GB RAM, 1TB hard drive and NVIDIA GeForce discreet graphics card.As budget allows, you can add in additional hard drive space.
+The latest model comes with a powerful 3.4GHz Intel Core i5 processor, 8GB RAM, 1TB hard drive, Radeon Pro graphics card and stunning Retina 5K Display.As budget allows, you can add in additional hard drive space.
 We recommend upgrading the RAM from 8GB to 16GB to help smooth out the video editing process (at least 12GB is recommended for heavy editing).
-If you are looking for a stunning editing experience, try the 27-inch iMac with Retina 5K display.

-If you prefer editing on a Windows-based computer, the Hewlett-Packard Z1 G2 is a powerhouse video editing machine.
+If you prefer editing on a Windows-based computer, the Hewlett-Packard ENVY Desktop Computer is a terrific choice.

 In general, laptops are not the best choice as a long-term video editing solution.
 You tend to pay more for less with laptops and the smaller screen size is not ideal for the detail work involved in video editing.
 But maybe you travel and need a quick video editing solution on the go.
 If so, here are some top choices.